 But in the middle of this blissful exchange, you reach to grab a word but you draw a blank.
 You fumble helplessly through your memory banks and inevitably you regretfully conclude you have an empty tank.
 And as quickly as the conversation was sparked it loses its momentum and dies.
 You both quickly wrap it up as you say your goodbyes.

 okay, enough of the poetry lol.
 But we all know how frustrating it can be to have something on the tip of your tongue but just can’t seem to remember it.
 This is especially annoying when it’s an important moment such as a public speech or an important conversation such as a job interview.

 Just think that if we have these hiccups in conversations how much more prevalent they are when we’re trying to write our rap lyrics using complex rhyme schemes!
 Nothing kills your creative vibe more than getting stuck which kills the momentum just like the conversation I previously mentioned.

 Seizing The Moment

-All you have to do is grab you a notepad or if you prefer typing I highly recommend using a free tool called Evernote.
+All you have to do is grab a notepad or if you prefer typing I highly recommend using a free tool called Evernote.
 And simply start creating lists of words and groups of words that rhyme together and memorize them.
-Here’s an example of what i’m talking about.
+Here’s an example of what I’m talking about.

 aim, blame, brain, came, cane, claim, crane, dame, drain, fame, flame, gain, game, grain, hang, Jane, lame, lane, main, name, pain, pang, plane, rain, rang, reign, sang, same, sane, slang, tame, tang, train, vain, vane, wayne, wang, yang